leangjia/blender_docs/manual/render/cameras.rst

 Cameras are invisible in renders, so they do not have any material or texture settings.
-However, they do have *Object* and *Editing* setting panels available which are displayed when a camera is the selected (active!) object.
+However, they do have *Object* and *Editing* setting panels available which are displayed when a camera is the active object.

 .. seealso::